Curating Glossaries¶

 Regenerating articles¶

-Each concept's article is generated on demand the first time a member opens it, and then served from cache on later visits.
+Each concept's article is generated for every member of the Audience — when a member joins, and when you add a new concept to an Audience that already has members — then served from cache on later visits.
+If a member opens a concept before its article has finished, they see a brief loading state.
 Mention regenerates an article when the underlying material changes meaningfully — for example, when a concept's definition changes during a glossary rebuild, or when new source assets affect what the concept references.
 A daily job sweeps the catalog and refreshes articles whose source material has shifted, so members opening the concept after a regeneration see the new version on their next visit.
+Removing a concept deletes its article for every member.

 Members can also regenerate the concept they're viewing from the article itself.
 Use this sparingly: each generation consumes credits — see Understanding Credits.